-The Nursing Program Chair is accountable for compliance, implementation and monitoring of the Policy on Clinical Lab Guidelines.
-Faculty assigned to teach clinical practicum courses with labs, i.e., Introduction to Professional Practice, Nursing Care of Adults with Acute and Chronic Illness I and II, Maternal-Child Health, Pediatrics, Mental Health, and Care of the Complex Patient, along with the Simulation Lab Instructor, are accountable for implementation of the policy.

-Track I undergraduate students; Track II undergraduate students
+The Curriculum Committee and Nursing Program Chair is accountable for compliance, implementation and monitoring of the Policy on Clinical Lab Guidelines.
+Faculty assigned to teach clinical practicum courses with labs, i.e., Introduction to Professional Practice (NRS 201), Nursing Care of Adults with Acute and Chronic Illness I and II (NRS 221, 223), Maternal-Child Health (NRS 231), Pediatrics (NRS 233), Psychiatric Nursing (NRS 241), Community Health Nursing (NRS 453), Care of the Complex Patient (NRS 421, and Leadership (NRS 461), along with the Simulation Lab Instructor are accountable for implementation of the policy.
+Applicability: Specific individuals or groups to which this applies Track I undergraduate students; Track II undergraduate students

-The curriculum framework is dynamic where there is ongoing learning, reinforcement of learning, and spiraling of advanced complexity throughout the curriculum delivered through didactic content, and clinical practicum with a lab component.
+Curriculum framework is dynamic where there is ongoing learning, reinforcement of learning, and spiraling of advanced complexity throughout the curriculum delivered through didactic content, and clinical practicum with a lab component.
 The clinical lab setting conceptually creates a bridge between didactic delivery of content and clinical practicum.
-Clinical lab should be dynamic, fostering active engagement that includes varied simulated experiences for students to enhance learned knowledge, practice psychomotor skills, explore attitudes, and develop critical thinking.
+Clinical lab should be dynamic, fostering active engagement that includes alignment to didactic course content, clinical course learning outcomes and level of the learner, to enhance learned knowledge, practice psychomotor skills, explore attitudes, and develop critical thinking, clinical judgement and clinical reasoning.
 Exhibit A: Curriculum Framework on Relationship of Didactic, Clinical Practicum & Clinical Lab